Close Banner

 The Hollywood Brown Derby and Lounge

-Just outside on the patio, the Brown Derby Lounge offers a unique selection of appetizers and cocktails, along with select items from the restaurant menu.
-Enjoy an Artisanal Cheese and Charcuterie Board or Shrimp Cocktail with a Dessert Wine Flight.
-The lounge offers wine, sherry and cognacs.
-The Hollywood Brown Derby and Lounge are located at the center of the park near the Animation Courtyard.
+Just outside on the patio, the Hollywood Brown Derby Lounge offers a unique selection of appetizers and cocktails, along with select items from the restaurant menu.
+Enjoy Escargot or Shrimp Cocktail with a Dessert Wine Flight.
+The lounge offers wine, sherry and cognac.
+The Hollywood Brown Derby and Lounge are located at the center of the park near the former Animation Courtyard, which will be home to the future Walt Disney Studios area in late summer 2026.

 50s Prime Time Café and Tune-In Lounge

-Next door at the Tune-In Lounge, guests can enjoy the 50s Prime Time Café menu along with a full bar in a distinctly vintage setting.
+Next door at the Tune-In Lounge, guests can enjoy a full bar in a distinctly vintage setting.
 50s Prime Time Café and the Tune-In Lounge are located around Echo Lake near the Indiana Jones Epic Stunt Spectacular.

 Hollywood & Vine

-Characters abound all day long at this buffet restaurant located off of Hollywood Boulevard.
-During breakfast and lunch, characters from Disney Junior such as Doc McStuffins, Fancy Nancy and Vampirina join the party for Disney Junior Play n' Dine.
-Then, for dinner, Minnie and her friends throw a seasonal bash with food and attire themed to the celebration.
+Characters abound all day long at this buffet restaurant located off Hollywood Boulevard.
+Join Minnie Mouse and her friends as she throws a seasonal bash with food and attire themed to the celebration.
 Check out our foodie review for more information!

 Roundup Rodeo BBQ

-The newest table service at Hollywood Studios, Roundup Rodeo BBQ offers immersive theming and hearty meals.
+The newest table-service restaurant at Hollywood Studios, Roundup Rodeo BBQ, offers immersive theming and hearty meals.
 Located in Toy Story Land, the restaurant is stuffed full of fun theming and Easter eggs as you are shrunk down to the size of a toy.

 Enjoy family-style dining with dishes such as The Prospector’s Homemade Cheddar Biscuits, Evil Dr. Smoked Ribs, Buttercup's Beef Brisket, fire-grilled pork sausage and more.
-Be sure to save room for desserts like Cupcake à la Forky and Bo's Lemon and Blueberry Cheesecake.
-Packed full of fun, Roundup Rodeo BBQ is perfect for kids and kids at heart.
+Be sure to save room for desserts like Cupcake à la Forky and Bo's Seasonal Cheesecake.
+Roundup Rodeo BBQ is perfect for kids and kids at heart.
 Giddy up to our full review for more details!

 Sci-Fi Dine-In Theater Restaurant

 Ever wanted to revisit the old drive-in theaters?
 The Sci-Fi Dine-In brings back the classic drive-in atmosphere, down to the cheesy science fiction movies on the big screen and the hot fudge sundaes.
-Nosh on a diverse menu at this Hollywood Studios dining destination, including everything from a Drive-in BBQ Burger to Prime Rib Sandwich, while watching clips from early science fiction films from your Cadillac-style seats.
+Nosh on a diverse menu at this Hollywood Studios dining destination, including everything from a Drive-in BBQ Burger to a Fried Chicken Cordon Bleu Sandwich, while watching clips from early science fiction films from your Cadillac-style seats.
+As of April 1, 2026, there are new menu items, including Cheese Ravioli, Silver Screen Wings, Grilled Pork Chop and a Feature Finale roulade dessert (check out our vlog above!).

 Oga's Cantina

 The ever-popular Oga's Cantina is the it-spot for adult drinks, mocktails and other beverages.
-It doesn't have too many snack options, but the Batuu Bits has a mix of sweet and spicy, while the Happabore Sampler consists of cured and roasted meats, cheese and pork cracklings.
-While it is a watering hole, there are tadpole-friendly options available, including the nonalcoholic Oga's Obsession—lemonade, cotton candy flavoring, and blueberry popping pearls.
+It doesn't have too many snack options, but the Batuu Bits has a mix of sweet and spicy, while the Happabore Sampler consists of cured and roasted meats and cheeses.
+While it is a watering hole, there are tadpole-friendly options available, including the nonalcoholic Oga's Obsession — lemonade, cotton candy flavoring and blueberry popping pearls.

 Quick-Service Restaurants at Disney's Hollywood Studios